Editor’s note: This post was originally published on 10/24/17 and has been updated for accuracy and comprehension.

 But now, chatbots are making a comeback.

-And they are much more meaningful and useful in 2019 than they were in the 90’s.
+And they're much more meaningful and useful in 2020 than they were in the 90’s.

 Sorry AOL, it’s not you.
 It’s us.

-What’s the secret sauce?
+What’s the secret?
 The fact that chatbots are so versatile – they can do pretty much anything.

-Most importantly, they can help your business boost sales, conversions, and marketing efforts.
+Most importantly, they can help your business boost sales, conversions, and super-charge your marketing efforts.

 Here are five ways that you can use chatbots in your marketing strategy: